VaxThrash/Project-Don-t-Fall/README.md

 6. Customize and have fun

-# To Play The Game
+# To Play The Game on Itchio : https://vaxthrash.itch.io/project-dont-fall
-1. Download the game here : https://app.mediafire.com/6rchbq3u1h0az or play it on Itchio : https://vaxthrash.itch.io/project-dont-fall
-2. Unzip the folder
-3. Open the directory and launch "**Project : Don't Fall.exe**"
-4. Play the game
-5. (Optional) Let a comment / Repport a bug or a suggestion

-# Bugs :
-* Collisions
-* Black border when changing resolution

 # Links :
 Discord : https://discord.gg/VzdfWF9XK6 \